OnonobiFavour/OnonobiFavour/README.md

 - 🥰 I'm interested in Tech Related Docs

-- 🌱 I’m currently learning JavaScript and React.JS
+- 🌱 I’m a frontend developer and technical writter.

 - ⚡ How to reach me